poloarqueologicodeviseu/idai-field/manual/manual.en.md

 For any resource in iDAI.field a geometry can be supplied.
 It represents the geographical extend or location of the respective resource.
 Whenever you create a new resource you will be asked if you want to create a geometry as well.
 You can, i.e. vectorize stratigraphical units pictured on a hand-drawn, scanned and georeferenced plan or digital orthoimage.
-Go to **Image management** to read more about georefenced images in iDAI.field.
+Go to **Images** to read more about georefenced images in iDAI.field.

 The mapping functionalities in iDAI.field are basic and include import, export, storing, vectorizing and viewing